steno-aarhus/research/onboarding/getting-started-plan-4/index.md

 ---

 ::: callout-important
-Please read through the [Getting Started](../getting-started/index.md) document for all employees of AU and AUH before reading through this Level 4 specific document.
+This document is specific to SDCA employees working on Level 4 in Forum.
+For more onboarding information please read through the [SDCA Onboarding documents for all employees](https://steno-aarhus.github.io/research/onboarding.html).
 :::

 A warm welcome to you as a new employee at Steno Diabetes Center Aarhus.